 Following up on this interest, I have posted a number of video clips of NASA’s glory days from the 1960s to the mid-1970s.
 To concentrate all this video into one platform, Aeolus 13 Umbra has launched a dedicated YouTube channel, Ae13U NASA TV, which focuses just on public domain NASA space program reports and related media available in the links provided below.
 The videos are uploaded to either Ae13U NASA TV, or the Aeolus13 Umbra Prime YouTube channel.

-Particularly regarding the 1960s/1970s-era NASA reports, the production values are outstanding.
+Particularly regarding the 1960s/1970s-era Special Reports (see below), the production values are outstanding.
 The multi-frame video montages are typical of the era.
 The soundtrack features the expected booming intro and outro themes, but the Special Reports sometimes include an unusually eclectic score.
 Of course, the deep, sonorous narration lends an appropriate gravitas and polished professional sound to the proceedings.
 The resulting effect is that these are more like little films than the quick, bland video segments produced today.
-Of particular interest to NASA wonks are the Aeronautics and Space Reports — brief monthly reports on the progress of the space program.
-Entries for the years 1967 and 1968 are included below.
+Of particular interest to NASA wonks are the Manned Space Center and Aeronautics and Space Reports — brief bi-annual and monthly reports, respectively, on the progress of the space program.

 Apollo 11: As it Happened: This massive 6-hour video contains ABC News footage compressed from the 8-day long Apollo 11 mission.
 No modern-day narration or video clips of current space programs — it is completely contemporaneous coverage.
 For anyone interested in the space program, news, or even period-specific fashion and décor, this documentary covers a lot of ground.
 In addition to uploading the full program, I have also posted clips of some of the more interesting short segments: